o2r-project/api/docs/user.md

 #### Request authentication status

-As the cookie is present in both authenticated and unauthenticated sessions, clients (e.g. webbrowsers) will need to know if their session is authenticated, and if so, as which ORCID user.
+As the cookie is present in both authenticated and unauthenticated sessions, clients (e.g. web browser user interfaces) must know if their session is authenticated, and if so, as which ORCID user.
 For this, send a `GET` request to the `/api/v1/auth/whoami` endpoint, including your session cookie.

 `curl https://…/api/v1/auth/whoami --cookie "connect.sid=…`